Plutarco Naranjo Vargas

 Plutarco Naranjo Vargas (Ambato, June 18, 1921 – April 27, 2012) was a doctor, teacher, journalist, historian, and scientific researcher.
 He served as the Ecuadorian ambassador to the Soviet Union, Poland, and the German Democratic Republic (concurrently) from 1977 to 1978.
 In 1988, he accepted a four-year appointment to the cabinet of newly elected president Rodrigo Borja Cevallos as Minister of Health.

-In the Academy, Naranjo was one of the trainers through generations of doctors in Ecuador, he participated as organizer of Pharmacology Chair and advised to the Physiology Department of Valey University (Cali-Colombia), besides, he founded the Pharmacology Chair at Central University of Ecuador.
+In the Academy, Naranjo was one of the trainers through generations of doctors in Ecuador, he participated as organizer of Pharmacology Chair and advised to the Physiology Department of Valley University (Cali-Colombia), besides, he founded the Pharmacology Chair at Central University of Ecuador.

 Since his youth, he was strong involved in botany, that allowed him to open the possibility of knowledge interchange between the Western knowledge of botany and traditional medicine, the sacred uses of plants and myths and cultures, creating big contributions to Ethnomedicine.

 His research was very important in pharmacology, which contributed to improve the life quality, from the field of health to a wide population of patients with various pathologies, in the same way, he made several researches about immunological mechanisms, hypersensitivity to drugs and foods, allergies to antibiotics, and more.

 He was a founder of the Ecuadorian Academy of Medicine and became its president.
 He was also president of the SILAE - Italo Latin American Association of Ethnomedicine from 1995 to 1997.
 He was also the academic director in the field of health at the Simón Bolívar Andean University.

 He was married to Dr. Enriqueta Banda Flores.
 They had three children: Alexis, Ana and Plutarco.

 He received the Eugenio Espejo National Award in 1986 in the field of science.

 He died in Quito on April 27, 2012.